bbheemara/OtakuWalL/readme.md

 # OtakuWalL – Smart Dynamic Anime Wallpaper Genarator

-OtakuWalL is a smart and lightweight Python desktop wallpaper generator that:
+OtakuWalL is a smart desktop wallpaper generator that:
 - Fetches HD anime wallpapers (You can even get your favorite one's only or random Too)
 - Gets Hourly quote for Motivation (From your favorite anime also or random based on api)
 - Displays dynamic time-based greetings